tiansiyuan/kubeflow-docs/docs/user-guide/mlmd.rst

 * A ``Context`` (an experiment) generats an ``Artifact`` (a model) and they are bonded together by an ``Attribution``.

 The exmaple we would guide you through simply represents a workflow that uses a *dataset* (``Artifact``) to *train* (``Execution``) a
 *model* (``Artifact``).
-And we would walk you through the code implementation step by step, based on the graph above.
+We would walk you through the code implementation step by step, based on the graph above.

 **1. Register artifact types**

-  We start from registering artifact types.
+  We start with registering artifact types.
 You may see from the graph above, we have two ``Artifact``, and therefore need to register two ``ArtifactType``.

   To Register ``ArtifactType`` for dataset: